Loading...

 Pair with Protein

-Include a source of lean protein, such as grilled chicken or tofu, with your meal.
-Protein can help slow down the absorption of carbohydrates, reducing the spike in blood sugar levels.
+Include a source of protein such as grilled chicken breast, tofu, or eggs with your meal.
+This can help slow down the absorption of carbohydrates, resulting in more stable blood sugar levels.

 Mindful Eating